 - promoting interprofessional collaboration in health related translational research and evidence-based practice.

 *Goldfarb School of Nursing at Barnes-Jewish College is no longer enrolling students into the DNP/PhD option.
-Please take time to review our Doctor of Nursing Practice (Post-MSN option) by visiting the DNP program webpage or our new Doctor of Philosophy in Nursing program by visiting our PhD program webpage.
+Please take time to review our Doctor of Nursing Practice - Post-MSN, Doctor of Nursing Practice - Nurse Anesthesia or our Doctor of Philosophy in Nursing.